smartdevicelink/sdl_evolution/proposals/nnnn-atf_build_using_cmake.md

 ## Introduction

-This proposal offers using of CMake build system for compilation ATF project instead of qmake tool.
+This proposal offers using CMake build system for compilation ATF project instead of qmake tool.

 ## Motivation